viamrobotics/docs/docs/components/movement-sensor/viam-visual-odometry.md

 Therefore, you should not consider returned unit measurements trustworthy: instead, `GetLinearVelocity()` should serve as a direction estimation only.

 While `viam-visual-odometry` enables you to add movement sensing abilities to your robot without needing specialized hardware, a dedicated [movement sensor](/components/movement-sensor/) will generally provide more accurate readings.
-If your robot requires precise awareness of its location and its movement, you should consider using a dedicated movement sensor instead.
+If your robot requires precise awareness of its location and its movement, you should consider using a dedicated movement sensor in addition to the `viam-visual-odometry` module.

 The `viam-visual-odometry` module is open source and available at the [`viam-visual-odometry` GitHub repository](https://github.com/viamrobotics/viam-visual-odometry#getting-started).